merely-useful/py-rse/index.md

 ## Managing Multiple Files {#automate-multiple}

-Our Makefile isn't particularly helpful so far, though it *does* already document exactly how to reproduce one specific result.
+Our Makefile documents exactly how to reproduce one specific result.
-Let's add another rule to it:
+Let's add another rule to reproduce another result:

 ```makefile
 # Regenerate results for "Moby Dick"